-173. Through the acts and omissions described above, Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI committed through their participation in a joint criminal enterprise and/or aided and abetted the crimes charged in this indictment.
-In addition or in the alternative, Hashim THAÇI, Kadri

-VESELI, Rexhep SELIMI, and Jakup KRASNIQI are responsible as superiors for crimes committed by their subordinates.
+172. Through the acts and omissions described above, Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI committed through their participation in a joint criminal enterprise and/or aided and abetted the crimes charged in this indictment.
+In addition or in the alternative, Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI are responsible as superiors for crimes committed by their subordinates.
+Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI are responsible as superiors for crimes committed by their subordinates.
 Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI knew or had reason to know that the crimes charged in this indictment were about to be committed or had been committed by their subordinates, and failed to take necessary and reasonable measures to prevent such crimes or to punish the perpetrators thereof.

-68. Hashim THAÇI, Kadri VESELI, Rexhep SELIMI and Jakup KRASNIQI are individually criminally responsible for:
+173. Hashim THAÇI, Kadri VESELI, Rexhep SELIMI and Jakup KRASNIQI are individually criminally responsible for: